zveric/Revision/History/Henry/Wolsey/Wolsey's Rise to Power.md

+Wolsey had humble beginings and unusually for the time climbed the ranks to become the kings advisor.

 ### Organisation
 - Henry hated the day to day running of goverment.
 Wolsey exelled at carrying out the mundane task that Henry wanted to avoid.
 - Henry didnt like his fathers advisors and therefore removed many of wolseys rivals